Find Grad Schools

 25 Yearly Graduations

 Washington State University is the 8th most popular school in the nation for students seeking a master's degree in exercise physiology.
 Roughly 31,100 attend the school each year.
-The average in-state tuition for full-time undergraduates is $10,976 per year, while in-state graduate students, on average, pay $12,675 per year.
+The average in-state tuition for full-time undergraduates is $10,708 per year, while in-state graduate students, on average, pay $12,366 per year.
 During the most recent year for which we have data, 25 people received their master's degree in exercise physiology from Wazzu.
-Around 28% of these students were from an underrepresented racial-ethnic group, and 72% were women.
+About 81% of this group were women, and 6% were students from an underrepresented racial-ethnic group.

 #9